-I had already removed some of my products from TPT when I decided to offer A Full Year Shopping Pass on my website.
+I had already removed some of my products from TPT when I decided to offer The Lifetime Shopping Pass on my website.
 Yesterday I started by deleting a few more products (of the 200ish that were left) and adjusting the prices in my website shop.
 Because I don’t have to pay a 20% fee to TPT in my own shop, I no longer have to factor in the necessary mark-up to keep the pricing consistent as they require in their seller agreement.
 I am free to price more fairly here which makes me happy.

 As I started deactivating more and more products on the TPT platform, I felt more and more free.
 I got down to the last 65 or so that are my most profitable and decided to fully trust God to provide.

 If you look today, my Teachers Pay Teachers shop is still there with two free products.
 I’ve left them as placeholders.
 I sincerely hope TPT will adjust their course for many reasons.
 I’m not terribly hopeful that will happen, but I do believe in grace and redemption so that is why I did not completely delete my shop but only deactivated the products.
 (Update: I removed those as well shortly after posting this and closed my Teachers Pay Teachers account.)

 The truth is I no longer want to support the anti-racist agenda they have been aggressively pursuing since last summer.
 I believe it is both dangerous and unbiblical.
 I also believe it has been poorly thought out from the corporate end.